Team Leadership

 04.

-This wasn’t just process improvement—it was organizational reprogramming.
-We embedded user research so deeply into the product lifecycle that removing it would require major surgery.
-For the first time, the company started worshipping user data instead of executive opinions.
-UX earned a seat at the table by delivering results that generated revenue for stakeholders, not because we begged for respect.
+This wasn’t just process improvement, it was organizational reprogramming.
+We embedded user research so deeply into the product lifecycle that removing it would cripple the progress.
+For the first time, the company started focusing on user data instead of executive opinions.
+UX earned respect by delivering results that generated revenue for stakeholders.

 OUTCOMES